Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Isoperiodic foliation of M1(1,1,-2)

-For a symplectic basis $\{\alpha_1,\beta_1,\dots,\alpha_g,\beta_g\}$ of $\textnormal{H}_1(X,\,\mathbb Z)\cong \mathbb Z^{2g}$, the evaluation of $\omega$ along this collection of curves provide a system of $2g$ local coordinates called \textit{absolute periods} and the residues of $\omega$ -- if it is meromorphic -- computed around the poles of $\omega$ provide additional $p-1$ local coordinates, where $p$ is the cardinality of $P(\omega)$.
 Generally, absolute periods and residues do not determine a translation surface even locally.
 In order to have a local determination of a translation surface one has to consider more parameters.
-These correspond to the so called \textit{relative periods}.
-In principle, these periods are not encoded by a period character $\chi$.
-For a translation surface $(X,\omega)$ we denote by $Z(\omega)$ the set of zeroes of $\omega$.
-If we label the zeroes of $\omega$ as $\{z_1,\dots,z_{n}\}$ and we choose the latter as a base-point, the relative periods are then defined as follow
+These correspond to the so called \textit{relative periods}, which are not encoded by the period character $\chi$.

+\begin{rmk} To keep track of relative periods we consider the relative homology group \( \textnormal{H}_1(X, Z(\omega), \mathbb{Z}) \).
+An independently interesting question is to determine which representations of relative homology arise as relative period characters of some translation structure on the given surface.
+For holomorphic differentials, this problem was posed by Filip in \cite{Fil} and independently solved by Chen-Faraco \cite{CF2} and Le Fils \cite{fils2}. \end{rmk}